theminstack/factor/README.md

 const valueOrUndefined = useOptionalFactor(AlertsFactor);
 ```

 When an optional factor hook has no factor parent, the selector is still called with an undefined `value`.
-Therefore, selectors can be used to provide default values when used with option factors.
+Therefore, selectors can be used to provide default values when used with optional factors.

 ```tsx
 const alerts = useOptionalFactor(AlertsFactor, (value) => {